jsr1225/GettingandCleaningData_CourseProject/README.md

 # GettingandCleaningData_CourseProject
 Coursera Data Science Specialization:  Course 3, Getting and Cleaning Data:  Course Project

-I used one script that required 4 packages to complete the course assignment.
+I used one script that required four packages to complete the course assignment.

 The script, Run_Analysis.R, is provided.